-Thus, in order to protect yourself from a scam, always be careful when answering suspicious emails, following suspicious links, or using someone’s USB devices.
+Thus, to protect yourself from a scam, always be careful when answering suspicious emails, following suspicious links, or using someone’s USB devices.

 Rock phishing: scammers create several domains and utilize them to host small programs called "scripts" - these connect the fraudulent website used by attackers and the original website.
 The scheme allows attackers to send out tons of emails for various institutions and businesses (from banks to online shopping stores).
 Inattentive people who click on the fraudulent link are redirected to the fake version of the website that asks for their credentials.
 First attempts at rock phishing are traced back to early 2004.

-Whale phishing (or "whaling"): phishing campaigns that target very rich and influential individuals.
-They might receive fake emails that look as if though they come from governmental institutions: they ask one to submit a testimony or other important documentation.
-Such emails usually contain a malware that infects computers of people who willingly interact with email content.
+Whale phishing (or "whaling"): phishing campaigns that target wealthy and influential individuals.
+They might receive fake emails that look as if though they come from governmental institutions: they ask one to submit testimony or other relevant documentation.
+Such emails usually contain a malware that infects computers of people who interact with email content eagerly.